20 Best Things to Do in Nerja (A Local’s Guide)

 Although you have read about how many incredible things you can do without leaving Nerja if you have time, here are some fantastic places to visit near Nerja.

-Frigiliana is a nearby quaint town only 6 kilometres from Nerja.
+Frigiliana is a quaint town only 6 kilometres from Nerja.
 Itโs well-known for its old quarter and narrow white streets decorated with beautiful ceramic mosaics, flowers, and plants.

 The Spanish tourism board considers it the prettiest village in Andalucia, and youโll agree as soon as you visit.